-National Legacy Partners

 Contents

 Introduction

 About KEEP THE SPIRIT OF '45 ALIVE, and how your community can participate

 Sample Events

 Suggested event outlines for you to use or adapt

 - Basic Ceremony simple yet meaningful; anyone can do it!

 - Historical Societies

 - Senior Living/Senior Centers

 - Etc.

-Preparing for your event Getting organized, planning, putting together your team, and more.
+Preparing for your event

+Getting organized, planning, putting together your team, and more.

+Ceremonial activities

-Ceremonial activities Tips and advice on putting together each component of a ceremonial event, from the color guard to the closing remarks.
-Additional activities Enhancing your event with music, re-enactors, interviews, and other educational activities and entertainment Promoting your event Getting the word out to the public and the media Resources Helpful tools and information (also available online at www.spiritof45.org/yourevent) Sample letters/supporting proclamations Examples of letters and supporting proclamations that you can use at your event
+Tips and advice on putting together each component of a ceremonial event, from the color guard to the closing remarks.

+Additional activities

+Enhancing your event with music, re-enactors, interviews, and other educational activities and entertainment

+Promoting your event

+Getting the word out to the public and the media

+Resources

+Helpful tools and information

+Sample letters/supporting proclamations

+Examples of letters and supporting proclamations that you can use at your event

+Introduction

-Introduction Welcome to the 2013 National Spirit of '45 Day campaign!
+Welcome to the 2015 National Spirit of '45 Day campaign!

-"Keep the Spirit of '45 Alive!" is a nationwide, grassroots, nonprofit initiative to establish an annual day to honor the achievements of what is often referred to as America's 'greatest generation' so that their example of courage, self-sacrifice, service and national unity will forever inspire future generations of Americans - especially our youth.
+"Keep the Spirit of '45 Alive!" is a nationwide, grassroots, nonpartisan coalition of organizations and individuals who are working together to establish an annual day to honor the achievements of what is often referred to as America's 'greatest generation' so that their example of courage, self-sacrifice, can do attitude, service and national unity will forever inspire future generations of Americans - especially our youth.

-People everywhere celebrated "America's Greatest Day" on August 11, 1945 In 2010, Congress voted unanimously in favor of observing support of a National Spirit of '45 Day on the second Sunday of every August, coinciding with the anniversary of August 11, 1945, the historic day when President Harry S. Truman announced that World War II was over and America took on the responsibility for rebuilding the postwar world in an unprecedented effort to assure a better future for both its allies and former enemies alike.
+People everywhere celebrated "America's Greatest Day" on August 11, 1945

+In 2010, Congress voted unanimously in favor of a National Spirit of '45 Day to be observed on the second Sunday of every August, coinciding with the anniversary of August 11, 1945, the historic day when President Harry S. Truman announced that World War II was over and America took on the responsibility for rebuilding the postwar world in an unprecedented effort to assure a better future for both its allies and former enemies alike.

 National Spirit of '45 Day provides an opportunity for America to say "Thank you!" to those who served in uniform and those who supported them on the Home Front, the men and women who were the "ordinary heroes" of the WWII generation who are now passing away at an estimated rate of one every 90 seconds.
 It is also a time to honor the memory of the more than 400,000 Americans who made the ultimate sacrifice and never came home.

 By remembering and reflecting upon the achievements of the generation that endured the difficult times of the Great Depression, defended freedom in WWII, and then went on to assure a better future for their children and their children's children, Americans of all ages can come together to renew our national spirit so that we can meet the historic challenges of our own time.
-It is important to engage the youth of America in an ongoing dialogue about what they can do to assure that they are able to contribute to making the world a better place in their lifetime.
-On August 11, 2010, National Spirit of '45 Day was observed in communities in hundreds of cities, from New York's Times Square to Hawaii, including all Major League Baseball games played that day.
-Senior living communities held open houses to honor their WWII era residents, youth groups organized oral history projects, history museums and WWII heritage associations sponsored public events, and veterans groups organized wreath laying ceremonies featuring performances of "Amazing Grace" and "Taps" to honor the more than 400,000 who lost their lives in WWII and the millions who have passed away since the end of the war.
+It is especially important that the youth of America be involved in Spirit of '45 Day in ways that help inspire them to contribute to making the world a better place in their lifetime.

+On the inaugural Spirit of '45 Day in 2010, thousands of people gathered around a giant Seward Johnson sculpture of the famous "kiss seen around the world on August 14, 1945 that was brought in to New York's Times Square.

+This year marks the 70th anniversary of the end of World War II.
+The Keep the Spirit of '45 Alive coalition is helping to facilitate several major events and activities to help further build public awareness about Spirit of '45 Day so that it will continue to gain acceptance as "America's 45 national day."